 Start with our AI-backed library, search based on visual queue, and select the photos that you want to optimize for Pinterest.
-Ensure that you are following Pinterest's content best practices with ratio (2:3 is preferred!), and stacking engaging content with DH Story Studio to optimize conversions.
+Ensure that you are following Pinterest's content best practices with ratio (2:3 is preferred!), and stacking engaging content with Dash Hudson's Story Studio to optimize conversions.

 Once the content is Pinterest-ready, seamlessly bulk schedule up to 10 pins at a time through the Dash Hudson Scheduler.
 With Pinterest Auto-Publish, set it and forget it.

 Think about Pinterest engagements like a sales funnel.
 Ensuring that your content is getting impressions is critical.
 If you aren’t being found on home feeds, you are missing the top of funnel opportunities to educate your audience and be discovered.